 Control seems to be headed for Xbox Games Pass according to Phil Spencer but the developers, Remedy Entertainment, disagree with Microsoft's man.
 The back and forth between them created a somewhat comical situation and an interesting way the fans' beliefs are leaning.

 This was great news for the potential players who wanted to give it a shot without committing to paying the full AAA price tag.
-However, it wasn't long before Remedy stepped in and stated this would not be the case .
+However, it wasn't long before Remedy stepped in and .
 As you may have thought yourself, it would be really odd that someone as high profile as Phil Spencer would disseminate false information like that and you would be right, probably.

 It wasn't long until fans started speculating Remedy are trying to cover up the information in order to try and sell more copies of Control at full price before actually announcing the partnership.
 Spencer jumping the gun is not excluded either as it would make sense to let Remedy sell the game properly during the holiday season, without alerting potential new players to wait for the subscription version.